jeffmerrick/typeframe/website/docs/px-88/bill-of-materials.md

 # Bill of Materials

-These are are the components you'll need to build the PX-88.
-I've linked to either the manufacturer where possible, or to Amazon, were I purchased most of my parts.
-Often the Amazon link will be a set of multiple variants/sizes, so you may be able to find the same part on it's own elsewhere.
+These are the components you'll need to build the PX-88.
+I've linked to either the manufacturer where possible, or to Amazon, where I purchased most of my parts.
+Often the Amazon link will be a set of multiple variants/sizes, so you may be able to find the same part on its own elsewhere.
 If you can find the parts at a smaller supplier like [Adafruit](https://www.adafruit.com/), please consider supporting them instead.

 ## Keyboard